British Virgin Islands Funds Group

 Unit trusts.
 The unit trust is also used in the British Virgin Islands and essentially follows English trust law whereby unit trusts are established under a trust deed giving unit holders undivided beneficial interests in the trust property.
 Unit trusts are often used (in place of companies) for investors in jurisdictions where participation in a unit trust is more acceptable or attractive than shares in a company.

-- Cayman Islands & BVI AEOI Update: Extended Reporting Deadlines
+- BVI AEOI Update: CRS Reporting Deadline Further Extended

 Our unparalleled overview of the funds market gives our clients an edge.
 We provide insightful, practical and prompt advice based on the latest legal developments and structuring trends.